davidguttman/s3-rsync/README.md

 (above should run `s3-rsync` every day at 2:30AM)

-but don't forget to restard the cron daemon:
+but don't forget to restart the cron daemon:

     service crond restart